AniolMG/end-to-end-ml-pipeline-aws/readme.md

 ---

 ## Project Summary
-This repository contains (will contain) an end-to-end ML workflow built entirely on AWS, using:
+This repository implements a fully **cloud-native, end-to-end ML pipeline** on AWS for the Titanic dataset, from data storage to model deployment and serving.

+The workflow includes:

-- **Amazon S3** for data & artifact storage
+- **Data and artifact storage in Amazon S3** with secure bucket policies
-- **IAM** for secure, least-privilege access control
+- **IAM roles and policies** for secure, least-privilege access for SageMaker, Lambda, and ECR
-- **SageMaker Studio** for preprocessing, training, and pipeline orchestration
+- **SageMaker Studio Pipelines** for training, evaluation, and model registration, ensuring reproducible and automated ML workflows
-- **SageMaker Model Registry** for versioning, promoting, and organizing trained models
+- **SageMaker Model Registry** for versioning, staging, and approving trained models
-- ...
+- **Lambda function packaged as a container** to serve predictions, automatically using the latest approved model
+- **Public HTTP API via API Gateway** for serving predictions to external clients

 ---